appdevgbb/gbb-blog/docs/_posts/2023-09-21-kubelogin-terraform.md

+---
-# Using Kubelogin with AKS via Terraform
+title: Using Kubelogin with AKS via Terraform
+description: How to use the Terraform AKS provider to create an AKS cluster for Azure Active Directory authentication and RBAC and disable local accounts
+authors:
+  - steve_griffith
+---

 ### Special Thanks!